 For medical expenses not covered by the student health plan, medical documentation such as doctor's notes for prescriptions with the student's name can be submitted along with a receipt for payment.
+Please note that there is an allowance for routine medical expenses under Personal Expenses.
+The additional medical expenses noted here are for large medical expenses.
+Please reach out to the Financial Aid Office if you are not sure whether your medical expenses are eligible.

 Copies of receipts must be submitted as early as possible.
-The deadline for submitting receipts for allowable expenses is December 12, 2022.
-Receipts will not be accepted after this date.
+The deadline for submitting receipts for allowable expenses is December 12, 2023.
+Only unanticipated receipts will be accepted after this date, accompanied by an email explaining the situation to the Financial Aid Office.

-Students who incur allowable expenses after their financial aid application has been submitted should contact the Financial Aid office to update their circumstances and determine whether a recalculation of aid is warranted.
+Students who incur allowable expenses after their financial aid application has been submitted should contact the Financial Aid Office to update their circumstances and determine whether a recalculation of aid is warranted.